 Joint ownership takes place when two people decide to purchase a property together.
 The most common situation is when married or unmarried couples buy a home together, but joint ownership may also be when friends or family members choose to jointly purchase a property.

-Under UK law there are two ways you can become a joint owner of a property: you can either become joint tenants or tenants in common.
+Under UK law there are two ways you can become a joint owner of the property: you can either become joint tenants or tenants in common.

 What is the difference between joint tenants and tenants in common?

 If you hold the property as joint tenants, both of you will own the whole of the property.
 You will not each have a quantified share in the property and will not be able to leave a share of the property in your will.
 If you sell your home, the sale proceeds will be split 50:50.

 What happens when a joint tenant dies?

 On the death of one of the owners, their share automatically goes to the surviving owner, irrespective of whether there is a will or not.
 Buyers considering owning as joint tenants need to consider if this is what they want or need.

 In the situation when both joint tenants die at the same time - for example in a car accident - the ownership of the property passes on to the youngest person's relatives.
 This is because the law assumes that the older of the joint tenants is likely to die first, whereby the younger co-owner would inherit their share.
 If then the youngest of the joint tenants also dies, this share is then passed on to the youngest person's relatives, either under their will or, if none, under the rules of survivorship.
 In this instance, the existence of a will does not change the pattern of inheritance.